philiplb/CRUDlexAmazonS3FileProcessor/README.md

 This is a FileProcessor for [CRUDlex](https://github.com/philiplb/CRUDlex) handling the uploaded files via Amazon S3.

-Its tags follow the versioning of CRUDlex.
-So the version 0.9.9 will work with CRUDlex 0.9.9 etc..
-The master branch works against the master of CRUDlex.

 ## How To: Amazon S3 FileProcessor

 First, create an instance of the Amazon S3 FileProcessor: